 From the Washington Post Book World...

-MANY OF the Washington State authors mentioned in this 1984 Washington Post Book World piece are desceased now, including Frank Herbert, Raymond Carver, Ernest K. Gann, David Wagoner and Robert Sund.
+Murray passed away in 2000, and many of the writers mentioned here are desceased now too, including Frank Herbert, Raymond Carver, Ernest K. Gann, David Wagoner and Robert Sund.
 Others, such as Tom Robbins, Doug Unger, Alan Furst and Jane Adams, haven't been seen in these parts for a long time.